Ptosis in Children And Adults

 Ptosis caused by nerve disorders may be treated with certain therapeutic measures that help the patient retrain their eyelid to stay in a higher position.

-How Long Is the Recovery After Ptosis Treatment?
+How Long Is the Recovery After Treatment?

 The recovery after ptosis treatment varies from patient to patient.
 Most people are able to return to work and resume their normal activities about one week after the procedure.